 Although the parties’ choice of ‘penalty’ or ‘liquidated damages’ in their contract will serve as prima facie evidence of the term actually stipulated, the expression used by the parties will not be conclusive.
 Rather, the court will have to determine whether the payment stipulated in fact constitutes a penalty or liquidated damages.
 To assist this task of construction, various tests have been suggested.
 For example, a payment obligation will be considered to constitute a penalty where the sum stipulated is extravagant and unconscionable when compared with the greatest loss that could conceivably have followed from the breach.

-There is no such general exclusion of penalty clauses in civil law countries.
-Quite to the contrary, in Switzerland as well as in Germany and Austria, a penalty can be promised for non-performance or defective performance of a contract, and unless otherwise agreed, the creditor may then compel performance or claim the penalty.
+There is no such general exclusion of penalty clauses in civil-law countries – quite the contrary.
+In Switzerland as well as in Germany and Austria, a penalty can be promised for non-performance or defective performance of a contract, and unless otherwise agreed, the creditor may then compel performance or claim the penalty.
 In fact, the Swiss Federal Supreme Court has even confirmed that a contractual penalty may be agreed for the purpose of punishing one of the parties.
 The penalty is payable even if the creditor has not suffered any loss or damage.
 The parties are free to determine the amount of the contractual penalty.
 However, under Swiss, German and Austrian law, the court may reduce penalties that it considers excessive in its discretion.

 Liquidated damages and penalty clauses are thus treated differently in various legal systems.
 This circumstance should be carefully considered when drafting an agreement, but also later on if any such clause is in dispute.